Azure-Samples/azure-iot-e2e-diag-samples/CSharp/SimulatedDevice/README.md

 4. Use local nuget package

     1) Open the project using VS2017
-    2) [Install the local Nuget Package](https://stackoverflow.com/questions/10240029/how-do-i-install-a-nuget-package-nupkg-file-locally) in the folder azure-iot-e2e-diag-samples\CSharp\NugetPackage
+    2) [Install the local Nuget Package](https://stackoverflow.com/questions/10240029/how-do-i-install-a-nuget-package-nupkg-file-locally) and put preview bits into the nuget folder.

 5. Build and run the application